-- 1. Mailed notice.
+1. Mailed notice.
 Within 5 days of receipt of a complete application for a residential demolition permit, the Bureau of Development Services will mail written notice of the demolition request to all properties within 150 feet of the site to be demolished, to the recognized organization(s) whose boundaries include the site, to the Architectural Heritage Center/Bosco-Milligan Foundation, Inc., and to the Historic Preservation League of Oregon, dba Restore Oregon.
 A complete application means when the Bureau of Development Services has received a complete permit application, project plans and the intake, review and notice fees have been paid.
-The notification letter will contain at least the following information. - a.
+The notification letter will contain at least the following information.

+- a.
 Notice that the site has been proposed for demolition, - b.
-The date the application for demolition was received,
+The date the application for demolition was received, - c.

-- c.
 Notice that there is a demolition delay period of 35 days which may be extended upon request from the recognized organization(s) whose boundaries include the site or an interested party, - d.
 The contact information of the applicant, - e.
 The last day that requests for extended delay may be submitted, and - f.
 The location where more information is available. - 2.
 Posted notice.
-Five full days before demolition activity commences, the applicant must post door hangers provided by the Bureau of Development Services on the properties abutting and across the street from the site of the demolition.
-See Figure 200-1.
+Not more than 2 weeks nor less than 72 hours before demolition activity commences, the applicant must post door hangers provided by the Bureau of Development Services on all properties within 300 feet of the site to be demolished.
 The notice must contain all of the following information. - a.
-Notice that the site has been proposed for demolition, - b.
-The demolition permit number, - c.
-The approximate date demolition activity will commence, - d.
-Contact information of the agencies that regulate asbestos and lead-based paint, - e.
-Contact information for the applicant, and - f.
-The location where more information is available.
+Name and phone number of the Demolition Manager. - b.
+Notice that the site has been proposed for demolition, - c.
+The demolition permit number, - d.
+The approximate date demolition activity will commence, - e.
+Contact information of the agencies that regulate asbestos and lead-based paint, - f.
+Contact information for the applicant, - g.
+Recommended safety information for surrounding properties, such as closing windows and keeping children away from the site, and - h.
+The location where more information is available. - E. 35-day notice period.
+The building permit for residential demolition will not be issued during the 35-day notice period.
+The notice period begins on the day the complete permit application is received and all intake fees have been paid.
+If no written request to extend the demolition delay is received during the 35-day notice